PyPlanet/PyPlanet/docs/source/index.rst

 * App: Players, This app shows messages when players join and leave.
 * App: Transactions, Donate planets to the server, show number of planets on server and pay out players.
 * App: Live Rankings, Show the live rankings of the game mode.
 (Trackmania).
+* App: Sector Times, Compare your checkpoint time against your local or dedimania record.
+(Trackmania).
+* App: Dynamic Pointlimit, Royal point limit adjustment based on the number of players.
+(Shootmania Royal).

 Do you want to install PyPlanet, head towards our :doc:`Getting Started Manual </intro/index>`